Black History Month

 You may also want to read:

-If you’d like to join the Caribbean Network of Occupational Therapists please contact Dr Blaine Robin via b.robin@leedsbeckett.ac.uk.
+You could join the Caribbean Network of Occupational Therapists by contacting Dr Blaine Robin via b.robin@leedsbeckett.ac.uk.

-If you'd like to find out more about B.A.M.E.
-OTUK you can visit their X (formerly Twitter) profile, which is frequently updated on activities and actions.
+Or, join B.A.M.E.
+OTUK.
+You can visit their X (formerly Twitter) profile, which is frequently updated on activities and actions.